crazycoderstein/stein-sen/README.md

 # Updating from Stinsen v1 🚀

 The biggest change in Stinsen v2 is that it is more type-safe than Stinsen v1, which allows for easier chaining and deep-linking, among other things.
+Simple, powerful and elegant implementation of the Coordinator pattern in SwiftUI.
+Stinsen is written using 100% SwiftUI which makes it work seamlessly across iOS, tvOS, watchOS and macOS devices.

 - The Route-enum has been replaced with property wrappers.
 - `AnyCoordinatable` has been replaced with a protocol.
 It does not perform the same duties as the old `AnyCoordinatable` and does not fit in with the more type-safe routing of version 2, so remove it from your project.